Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Sufficient conditions for conditional independence testing

 \subsection{Related literature}

 \cite{warren2021wasserstein} proposes a conditional independence test based on binning the space $\Zcal$, and proves that it is pointwise asymptotically valid under the null and consistent under the alternative, under the assumption that the distributions $\PP(X, Y\given Z), \PP(X\given Z)$ and $\PP(Y\given Z)$ are $L$-Lipschitz maps from a compact space $\Zcal$ to the space of probability measures equipped with the $p$-Wasserstein distance $W_p$.
-This assumption is close to the assumption that we make, since we have $d_{BL}(\PP_0, \PP_1) \leq W_p(\PP_0, \PP_1)$, with equality $d_{BL}(\PP_0, \PP_1) = W_1(\PP_0, \PP_1)$ if $\PP_0$ and $\PP_1$ have bounded support (\citealp{bogachev2007measurevol2}, Theorem 8.10.45).
-Theorem \ref{thm:ci_testable}.\ref{thm:ci_testable_t1} shows that, under the assumptions of \cite{warren2021wasserstein}, there even exists a test which is valid at every sample size $n\in\NN$, and one requires only $\PP(X\given Z)$ or $\PP(Y\given Z)$ to be $L$-Lipschitz.
+To compare this assumption to the equicontinuity assumption that we make, we have $d_{BL}(\PP_0, \PP_1) \leq W_p(\PP_0, \PP_1)$, with equality $d_{BL}(\PP_0, \PP_1) = W_1(\PP_0, \PP_1)$ if $\PP_0$ and $\PP_1$ have bounded support (\citealp{bogachev2007measurevol2}, Theorem 8.10.45).
+Theorem \ref{thm:ci_testable}.\ref{thm:ci_testable_t1} shows that, under the assumptions of \cite{warren2021wasserstein}, there even exists a test that is valid at every sample size $n\in\NN$, and one requires only $\PP(X\given Z)$ or $\PP(Y\given Z)$ to admit a modulus of continuity $\omega$.

 \cite{neykov2021minimax} propose a conditional independence test which obtains a minimax-optimal rate, under the assumption that $X, Y, Z$ are compactly supported, have densities, and $\PP(X\given Z)$ and $\PP(Y\given Z)$ are $L$-Lipschitz maps from $\Zcal$ to the space of probability measures equipped with the total variation metric.